shinaoka/dcorelib/README.md

 `dcorelib`, which depends only on standard scientific Python libraries such as numpy, is intended to provide a subset of the functionalities of these libraries.
-When you publish a scientific paper on results obtained by using `dcorelib`, we kindly ask to cite software papers on these TRIQS libraries.
+When you publish a scientific paper on results obtained by using `dcorelib`, we kindly ask you to cite software papers on these TRIQS libraries.